alakajam-team/alakajam-studio/README.md

-A weird toy for streams.
+A weird multiplayer toy, for streams.

 ## Initial setup